 - Particular gas stations – A growing number of gas stations provide free Wi-Fi to drivers.
-For instance, Love’s travel stops offer Wi-Fi internet to any rewards member and Pilot Flying J has free Wi-Fi inside every location.
+For instance, Love’s travel stops offer Wi-Fi access to any rewards member and Pilot Flying J has free Wi-Fi inside every location.

 - Auto maintenance stores – Various vehicle repair and maintenance stores provide free Wi-Fi to customers.
-While it depends on the location, chains such as AAA, Jiffy Lube, Valvoline and others offer free Wi-Fi internet so you can relax or work as you get your car prepped for long, seasonal trips.
+While it depends on the location, chains such as AAA, Jiffy Lube, Valvoline and others offer free Wi-Fi so you can relax or work as you get your car prepped for long, holiday trips.

 Free internet provider Wi-Fi hotspots in the U.S.